ggerrietts/vim-autosession/README.md

 That said, you can copy `plugin/autosession.vim` to `~/.vim/plugin` and everything should work fine.

-## What It Does
+Once installed, a command `:Autosession` becomes available.

-When you start a vim session, it tries to load a session file.
-It first tries to load `.session.vim` from the working directory.
-If that fails, it tries to load `~/.vim/<directory>.session.vim`.
-In this case `<directory>` is the name of the current working directory (but not including its path.)
-If this second session file is not found, it assumes there is no session to load.
+`:Autosession` is intended to be used in a `.gvimrc` or `.vimrc`.
+It will look for `.session.vim` in the current directory.
+If the local session file does not exist, it will look for `~/.vim/<directory>.session.vim`.
+If it finds a session file, it will try to load the session it finds.
+Then when vim exits, it will save the session.
+If no session file was found, it will save the session to the initial working directory.

-When you exit the vim session, it stores session data to the session file.
-If no session file was found at load time, it writes `.session.vim` in the initial working directory.
+`:Autosession <session-file>` can be used to declare the name of a session file for the current window.
+If `<session-file>` exists, it will be sourced.

 ## Why Bother